Unlocked by Pyth Data Association

 Total Transaction Value

-We believe Total Transacted Value is a more accurate measure of oracle fundamentals, as it is more strongly correlated to frequency of oracle price updates and therefore oracle revenue.
+We believe Total Transaction Value is a more accurate measure of oracle fundamentals, as it is more strongly correlated to frequency of oracle price updates and therefore oracle revenue.

 Recalibrating The Oracle Market